- 1 Calibration Basics

 Quick Example Videos

 Friends beginning with StarTools sometimes ask me for advice on a specific image, and the easiest reply is often with a quick video.
-Note that StarTools writes your processing steps on a log (startools.log, in the application folder), so you can use that to share your process, but some thing like selecting areas in AutoDev etc are not recorded.
-In any case here are some short videos dealing with specific issues:
+Note that StarTools writes your processing steps on a log (startools.log, in the application folder), so you can use that to share your process, but some things like selecting areas in AutoDev etc are not recorded.
+In any case here are some short videos dealing with specific issues (you’ll want to enable Closed Captions):

 4min Globular Cluster